Battle of Aguere: Castilian advance

 Statue of Bencomo at Candelaria, Tenerife.

 The expedition, which Lugo had also funded with the sale of all of his properties, had landed at Santa Cruz, where he built two towers on the spot where he had constructed his first fort before his prior defeat.

-After fortifying Santa Cruz, the Castilian marched on 13–14 November towards La Cuesta, a strategic high point to which the forces ascended to San Cristóbal de La Laguna from the coast.
+After fortifying Santa Cruz, the Castilians marched on 13–14 November towards La Cuesta, a strategic high point to which the forces ascended to San Cristóbal de La Laguna from the coast.

 The Castilians maintained Santa Cruz as their base of operations, with their fleet waiting there in case of a defeat.

 In terms of strategy, the tableland of San Cristóbal de La Laguna was of vital importance to the conquest of the island.
 The path to reach the tableland from the coast, the path of La Cuesta, in those days was covered by thick vegetation that included Canarian pine, broom, beech, heather, palm trees, dragos, savin, and other species, and so the accession up the hill was a dangerous undertaking.

 Fernández de Lugo garrisoned Santa Cruz to prevent a surprise attack.
 Meanwhile, the Guanches, alerted by inhabitants on the coast, gathered their forces.
 The mencey (the native term for a king) Bencomo sent emissaries to the other menceys, and gathered about 2,000 warriors at La Cuesta before the Castilians had reached that point.

 Bencomo sent two spies to observe the strength and size of the Castilian forces.
 However, the spies were discovered by the Castilians, and Bencomo could not benefit from any intelligence regarding the enemy forces.
 This gave the Castilians an early advantage, although they suffered from the disadvantage of advancing up a difficult height surrounded by Guanche warriors.
 However, having garrisoned Santa Cruz, Fernández de Lugo decided to take a risk in advancing this way, while Bencomo did not have sufficient forces to cover a possible retreat or defeat.

 Fernández de Lugo was able to determine the movements of the Guanche forces thanks to their campfires, and ordered the advance of his 70 horsemen and 1,000 soldiers up La Cuesta under the cover of darkness, gaining the highest point of La Cuesta without being seen by the enemy.